wjin0352/mymetisd3/class05/README.md

   * Create and manipulate nested data
   * Work on the 'fiddly bits' of charts -- the last 10 percent

-## Lab, Part I: Again with the barley
+## Lab, Part I: Let's review the barley
-We're almost done with barley (I promise) but let's review what we did with functions and see if we can remake our charts using d3.nest().
-Let's render the charts from top to bottom (or left to right, whatever) by mean yield of all varieties per site.
+Before we go through line charts, let's review the work that we did with the barley.
+I'd like to focus on how the data is structured like the visualization.

 ## Line charts
 Mostly we've worked with `circle` and `rect` elements, but the `path` element, which power line charts, is slightly different.
 First, about line charts: